 For over a century since winning the World Series in 1908, the Chicago Cubs struggled largely due to a lack of investment and commitment to create not only a team that could achieve success for one season, but could enjoy repeated success over many seasons.
 Every now and then the Cubs would have a good season, only to be quickly followed by many terrible years.
 That all began to change in 2009 when the Ricketts family purchased the Cubs organization and began putting the building blocks in place to create a team that would win not just one World Series as they did in 2016, but construct a franchise that is poised to enjoy repeated success for years to come.

-As we work with digital agencies, we see a collection of recurring attributes among the ones that are building a company to enjoy repeated success over many years.
+As we work with entrepreneurial businesses, we see a collection of recurring attributes among the ones that are building a company to enjoy repeated success over many years.
 Here are seven of the most common traits.

 1. An Emphasis on their People